This Week in Health: The Dangers of Breast Implants

 What to know about the breast implants linked to cancer

-At least nine woman have died from a cancer linked to breast implants, federal officials said.
+At least nine woman have died from a cancer linked to breast implants, federal officials say.
 The cancer is very rare, but here's what can increase the risk.

 Do you live near toxic waste?